Read on for key information on the Cold Weather Payment. Discover what is it, if you’re eligible and how to claim your payment.

 What is the Cold Weather Payment?

 Cold Weather Payments are financial aids from the government that help towards your energy bills in the winter.
-The Cold Weather Payments are usually given to those in receipt of certain benefits, those on low incomes and the age vulnerable.
+The Cold Weather Payments are usually given to those in receipt of certain benefits, those on low incomes and certain people on the Priority Services Register such as the age vulnerable.

 How much is the Cold Weather Payment?

 The Cold Weather Payment is £25 for every seven straight days of at least 0 ℃ weather.
 Predictably, the “payment” is only applicable during the winter months of November until March.

 To receive the Cold Weather Payment, first, you need to receive one of the benefits below:

 - Pension Credit